DeborahAdedigba/Melanoma-Detection_App/README.md

 - **ResNet50**: Deep residual network architecture
 - **EfficientNetB4**: Balanced network for improved efficiency
 - **InceptionResNetV2**: Combined Inception and residual connections

+Each model's architecture can be examined in detail through the app interface, and summaries can be downloaded as text files for reference.

 ## Screenshots
 ![image](https://github.com/user-attachments/assets/e854143c-c5d1-45d3-9aef-8b95d269d45a)